username123115/ctfWriteups/nbctf/shiftySands/README.md

 ```
 The program has a global `map` variable that contains the initial map as a string.
 Looking at the arguments to the `move()` function
 it can be assumed that the map is 10 tiles wide.
-If we print it out taking into consideration this width the map will look like this:
+If we print it out, the map will look like this:

 ```
 @###.....#